BMW M3: M3 GTR (Germany)

-The E36 M3 GTR is the road-going version of the competition machine built to compete in the 1993 ADAC German GT Cup Touring Car series.
+The E36 M3 GTR is the road-going version of the competition machine built to compete in the 1993 ADAC German GT Cup series.
 In 1993, a single road-going example was made.
 It featured a widebody kit, stripped interior, seam-welded body, upgraded suspension, and a stroked (from 2,990 to 3,018 cc) engine.

 Production

 Production of the E36 M3 began in September 1992 and was discontinued in August 1999.

 The majority of cars were produced at the BMW Regensburg factory in Germany; however, a small number of low compression right-hand drive cars were assembled at BMW's plant in Rosslyn, South Africa.
-In total, 46,525 coupés, 12,114 convertibles and 12,603 saloon were produced.
+In total, 46,525 coupés, 12,114 convertibles, and 12,603 saloons were produced.
 The saloon ceased production in December 1997, the coupé in late 1998, and the convertible in December 1999.

 North American models

 Despite being released in other countries in 1992, the E36 M3 was not sold in the United States until 1995.
 A key difference between the "European specification" M3 (sold in the rest of the world) and the US M3 is the less powerful S50B30US engine used in the US M3, which was rated at 240 hp and 305 Nm.
 Other notable differences included an optional 5-speed ZF 5HP torque-converter automatic transmission, suspension changes, and single piece brake discs (instead of floating discs).
 The changes were made in order to reduce the price of the M3, as the US dealers believed the European specification M3 would be too expensive to sell well.

-In November 1996, the engine was upgraded to the 3.2 L BMW S52, with the same power outputs of 240 hp, but with torque increased to 320 Nm.
+In November 1996, the engine was upgraded to the 3.2 L BMW S52B32, with the same power outputs of 240 hp, but with torque increased to 320 Nm.
 The manual gearbox remained a 5-speed, despite the European versions being upgraded to a 6-speed version.

 US sales figures include a total of 18,961 coupés, 7,760 saloon and 6,211 convertibles.